 The new legislation established requirements resulting in more technical and complex permit applications which, in turn, have led to longer review timeframes.
-Further, the additional requirements led to the need for additional staff. zontal Well Act was passed.
+Further, the additional requirements led to the need for additional staff.
+This need was addressed in the Horizontal Well Act, which created a funding mechanism for hiring new staff, as well as the ability to fill existing vacancies through an increase in permit fees.
+OOG currently has 47 full-time employees, compared to approximately 27 when the Horizontal Well Act was passed.

-Natural Gas Production in West Virginia
+Natural Gas Production in West Viginia